Updated Updated December 16, 2019

 Last month Ron Low, owner of a foreskin restoration company, wrote that "California law explicitly allows amateur home circumcision, and bars cities or counties from outlawing it."
 As we'll explain, Low is partly right and partly wrong.

 It is not the case that anyone, even an untrained person, can perform a circumcision.
+In 2017 a Texas man pled guilty to felony injury to a child for using pruning shears to circumcise his girlfriend's 3 year-old son; he was sentenced to life in prison.
 In 2018 a Missouri preacher was indicted for illegally circumcising two teenagers.
 "A grand jury indicted Curtis W. Abbott in August on two counts of child endangerment and one count of unauthorized practice of medicine or surgery - all of which are felonies."

+So why does the law allow certain people without a medical license to perform circumcision?
 A 2006 Washington state case is instructive.
-An untrained father was prosecuted for attempting to circumcise his 8 year-old son at home.
+An untrained father had attempted to circumcise his 8 year-old son at home.
 In his defense the father argued that religious circumcisions are allowed.
 The appeals court rejected the comparison, explaining that a mohel is not an untrained amateur:

 ¶26 ...although Baxter analogizes the act here to ritual circumcisions that have been performed for thousands of years and have never been held contrary to public policy, there are obvious distinctions.
 In the Hebrew faith, for example, ritual circumcisions are performed by mohels who are trained medical professionals or have at least been trained in the craft through apprentiship.
 Mohels must be qualified to perform the procedure and in some places are certified by hospitals.
 The law holds the mohel to "the professional standards of skill and care prevailing among those who perform circumcisions."
 The mohel uses special equipment, including a "finely honed blade of surgical steel" and a "non-restricting guard."
 And the ritual circumcision is performed at infancy, where the procedure is simpler.